 ETH also offers courses in specializations relating to Business and Economics as well as Informatics.
 Some of these are eligible for credit transfer to the core elective and minor areas of your studies.

 - The Downloads area contains a list of ETH modules that are eligible for credit transfer to a core elective area.
 This list is binding and is continually updated.

 - If the module you selected is not on the list, but you believe its content is relevant to a core elective area, you may submit the module for review.
 Together with the degree program coordinator, the Dean's Office will then determine whether the module should be included in the list.
 When submitting the module, please provide a direct link to it in the course catalogue and a brief statement concerning the core elective area into which you believe it could fit and why.

-- Informatics modules from the ETH course catalogue that meet the program level eligibility criteria of an informatics degree program can be transferred toward the INF elective area.
+- Informatic modules from the ETH course catalogue that meet the program level eligibility criteria of an informatics degree program (Computer Science or Data Science) can be transferred toward the INF elective area.

 Credit transfer eligibility to the free elective area